openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 > We have noticed that WebYaST is not really known in the OpenSuSE community.
 One reason
         for is that WebYaST is not really user friendly regarding the installation.
 >
 > So we have investigate here some effort.
-Lets seeâ€¦.
+Lets see….
 >
 > **Installation**
 >